Retirement checklist: 12 important things to do before you retire

 2. Set up a retirement budget

 Having a retirement budget is the second most important thing to do before you retire.
-Being in retirement means that the days of spending extravagantly are over.
-You cannot spend like a 30-year-old person when your income is limited and your health expenses are on the roof.
-Unless you have made a ton of money through businesses or investments, creating a retirement budget is a critical item to put on your retirement checklist.
+Being in retirement means that the days of extravagant spending are over.
+You cannot spend like a 30-year-old when your income is limited and your health expenses are on the roof.
+Unless you have made a ton of money through businesses or investments, a retirement budget is critical to your retirement checklist.

-The retirement budget will be your guide on how much you can withdraw from your retirement portfolio every month and how to properly spend it without going over the limit.
-Spending more than you are supposed to spend in your retirement will automatically put you in a financial crisis.
+The retirement budget will guide you on how much you can withdraw from your retirement portfolio every month and how to properly spend it without exceeding the limit.
+Overspending in retirement can automatically put you in a financial crisis.

 You might also like: